 - Assignment method: Determines whether omnichannel routing assigns work to agents with the highest spare capacity or agents who have gone the longest without being assigned work for the channel.
 Regardless of the method you select, agents must have an eligible status and spare capacity for the channel to be routed work.

 - Turn on skills-based routing: (Professional plans and above for Zendesk Suite, Support, Talk, and Chat) Routes tickets to agents with matching skills who also have an eligible status and spare capacity.
-When using skills to route tickets, we recommend also configuring a skill timeout.
+When using skills to route tickets, we recommend also configuring a skills timeout.

 - Turn on focus mode: Assigns an agent work from one real-time channel at a time.
 Email tickets aren't included in this restriction.